stephankok/green-software/README.md

 # green-software
-Master Thesis: The Impact of Code Smells on the Energy Consumption of Java-based Open-source Software
+Master Thesis: The Impact of Refactoring Code Smells on the Energy Consumption of Java-based Open-source Software